Nico-1/WebAuthentication/README.md

 This application can be run on any computer or server with no need for Tomcat.
 The default port is 3030 but can be changed via a command line parameter.
 For those who wish to compile, this a Spring boot project with gradle build so all options for gradle builds are available to you.
 Java 11 or greater required.

 1. Compile project and run bootJar task to generate a jar file.
-Alternatively the included jar file in the [build/libs folder](webauthentication/build/libs) should work for most users with no changes.
+Alternatively the included jar file in the [releases](webauthentication/build/libs) section should work for most users with no changes.
 It can also be deployed to Tomcat via the war file.
 2. Run the command 'java -jar webauthentication.jar'
 3. For this example we'll assume you're running on localhost.
 If running on a different server, note the url of your machine and be sure the relevant port is open.